The 4 Burning Questions About Estate Planning

 More often than not, those with whom I speak are unsure where to start.
 They believe that they “sound stupid” by asking simple but important questions.
 In reality, you should be asking these questions and they are not stupid!
 Self-examination and confirmation from a professional are essential to figuring out why an estate plan is right for you.

 Unless you’ve dealt with a similar situation before, it can be daunting to navigate through this process.
-To mitigate any hesitation you may feel, I want to focus on the four burning questions that virtually every person asks me about estate planning.
+To mitigate any hesitation you may feel, I want to focus on the 4 burning questions about estate planning that virtually every person asks me.